wcm-io-caravan/caravan-rhyme/README.md

 ## Using reactive types in your API

-If you want to keep your client and server-side code completely asynchronous and non-blocking, you start with using RxJava reactives types as return types throughout your API interfaces:
+If you want to keep your client and server-side code completely asynchronous and non-blocking, you start with using RxJava reactives types as return values throughout your API interfaces:

 ```java
   @HalApiInterface